-The idea behind virtualization is to abstract underlying hardware resources from the software that uses those resources....
+The idea behind all virtualization is to abstract a computer's hardware resources from the software that uses those...

 What is full virtualization?

 But early hypervisors had a performance problem.
-Hypervisors rely on hardware emulation, such as a VM manager to translate back and forth between physical and virtual resources, like CPUs and memory spaces.
+Hypervisors rely on hardware emulation, such as a VM manager, to translate back and forth between physical and virtual resources, such as CPUs and memory spaces.
 This constant translation imposes a performance penalty on the host computer.
-In the early days of full virtualization, this performance penalty limited the practical number of VMs that a system could host and also frequently limited the types of applications that could run in a VM successfully.
+In the early days of full virtualization, this performance penalty limited the practical number of VMs that a system could host and frequently limited the types of applications that could run in a VM successfully.

 What is paravirtualization?

-Para means alongside or partial, and paravirtualization gained attention as one potential answer to this performance issue.
-Paravirtualization seeks to bolster virtualization performance by allowing an OS to actually recognize the presence of a hypervisor and communicate directly with that hypervisor to share activity that would otherwise be complex and time-consuming for the hypervisor's VM manager to handle.
+Para means alongside or partial, and paravirtualization gained attention as one potential answer to full virtualization's early performance issues.
+Paravirtualization seeks to bolster virtualization performance by enabling an OS to recognize the presence of a hypervisor.
+It enables the OS to communicate directly with that hypervisor to share activity that would otherwise be complex and time-consuming for the hypervisor's VM manager to handle.
 Commands sent from the OS to the hypervisor are dubbed hypercalls.

-In order for paravirtualization to work, the guest VM OSes must be modified or adapted to implement an API capable of exchanging hypercalls with the paravirtualization hypervisor.
-Typically, a paravirtualized hypervisor, like Xen, requires OS support and drivers that are now built into the Linux kernel and other OSes.
-Nonmodified, proprietary OSes, such as Microsoft Windows, won't run in a paravirtualized environment -- though paravirtualization-aware device drivers might be available to allow a nonmodified OS, such as Windows, to run on a Xen hypervisor.
-Although the OS must be modified to communicate with the hypervisor, the applications themselves don't need any modifications.
+For paravirtualization to work, admins must modify or adapt the guest VM OSes to implement an API capable of exchanging hypercalls with the paravirtualization hypervisor.
+Typically, a paravirtualized hypervisor, such as Xen, requires OS support and drivers built into the Linux kernel and other OSes.

-The real game-changer for full virtualization was the creation of hardware virtualization extensions for modern processors, such as the Intel Virtualization Technology and Advanced Micro Devices virtualization processor command set extensions.
-Hardware extensions help the hypervisor tackle complex tasks at the processor level rather than through software emulation -- vastly accelerating the hypervisor and mitigating almost the entire performance penalty in full virtualization.
-Combined with the benefits of full virtualization isolation and the ability to use any OS without modification, paravirtualization never seemed to gain much traction in enterprise data centers.
-This left full virtualization to become the de facto standard for much of the industry, vs. paravirtualization, which is generally relegated to experimental and niche use cases.
+Combined with the benefits of full virtualization isolation and the ability to use any OS without modification, paravirtualization hasn't gained much traction in enterprise data centers.
+This helped full virtualization become the de facto standard for much of the industry, as opposed to paravirtualization, which is generally relegated to experimental and niche use cases.